 Financial assets within the scope of IAS 39 are classified as financial assets at fair value through profit or loss, loans and receivables, held-to-maturity investments, or available-for-sale financial assets, as appropriate.
 When financial assets are recognized initially, they are measured at fair value, plus, in the case of investments not at fair value through profit or loss, directly attributable transaction costs.
-The Group determines the classification of its financial assets on initial recognition and, where allowed and appropriate, re-evaluates this designation at each financial year-end.
-All regular way purchases and sales of financial assets are recognized on the trade date, which is the date that the Group commits to purchase the asset.
-Regular way purchases or sales are purchases or sales of financial assets that require delivery of assets within the period generally established by regulation or convention in the marketplace.
+The Group determines the classification of its financial assets on initial recognized on the trade date, which is the date that the Group commits to purchase the asset.
+Regular way purchases or sales or sales of financial assets that require delivery of assets within the period generally established by regulation or convention in the marketplace.